The (theta, wheel)-free graphs Part III: cliques, stable sets and coloring: Decomposition of (theta, wheel)-free graphs

 An {\em almost 2-join} in a graph $G$ is a pair $(X_1,X_2)$ that is a partition of $V(G)$, and such that:

-\begin{itemize} \item For $i=1,2$, $X_i$ contains disjoint nonempty sets $A_i$ and $B_i$, such that every node of $A_1$ is adjacent to every node of $A_2$, every node of $B_1$ is adjacent to every node of $B_2$, and there are no other adjacencies between $X_1$ and $X_2$. \item For $i=1,2$, $|X_i|\geq 3$. \end{itemize}
+\begin{itemize} \item For $i=1,2$, $X_i$ contains disjoint nonempty sets $A_i$ and $B_i$, such that every vertex of $A_1$ is adjacent to every vertex of $A_2$, every vertex of $B_1$ is adjacent to every vertex of $B_2$, and there are no other adjacencies between $X_1$ and $X_2$. \item For $i=1,2$, $|X_i|\geq 3$. \end{itemize}

 An almost 2-join $(X_1, X_2)$ is a \emph{2-join} when for $i\in\{1,2\}$, $X_i$ contains at least one path from $A_i$ to $B_i$, and if $|A_i|=|B_i|=1$ then $G[X_i]$ is not a chordless path.

 We say that $(X_1,X_2,A_1,A_2,B_1,B_2)$ is a {\em split} of this 2-join, and the sets $A_1,A_2,B_1,B_2$ are the {\em special sets} of this 2-join.
 We often use the following notation: $C_i = X_i\sm (A_i \cup B_i)$ (possibly, $C_i = \emptyset$).